Testing Services / Destructive Testing

 What We Test

-Destructive testing for components, assemblies and engineered structures
+Destructive testing for wire ropes, lifting equipment and engineered structures

-Durham Lifting supports controlled destructive testing for projects where the objective is to understand failure behaviour, break load, ultimate capacity or performance beyond normal service conditions.
+Durham Lifting supports controlled destructive testing where the objective is to establish break load, failure behaviour, ultimate capacity or performance beyond normal service conditions.
+Two horizontal test beds provide verified destruction-testing capability for different load ranges.

 Wire ropes and socketed assemblies Load to failure testing for wire rope assemblies, sockets and specialist rigging components.